swiftlang/swift-org-website/documentation/cxx-interop/index.md

 ## Using C++ Standard Library from Swift

-This section describes how to import the C++ standard library, and how to use the types from it in Swift.
+This section describes how to import the C++ standard library, and how to use the types provided by it in Swift.

 ### Importing C++ Standard Library